 - Actual: Paid amount

-- Outstanding: The amount which consists of;
+- Outstanding: The amount consists of;

 - Authorised: Awaiting payment amount

 - Overdue: Awaiting payment amount, which is past due

 When you have any overdue amount, the (!) icon will be displayed on the cell.